Severe Weather Statement issued for Swisher by NWS - News Break

 Severe Weather Statement issued for Swisher by NWS

-Effective: 2021-05-26 22:47:00 CDT Expires: 2021-05-26 23:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Swisher THE SEVERE THUNDERSTORM WARNING FOR HALE...SOUTHEASTERN CASTRO SOUTHERN SWISHER AND SOUTHEASTERN LAMB COUNTIES WILL EXPIRE AT 1100 PM CDT The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
-Therefore, the warning will be allowed to expire.
-However gusty winds are still possible with this thunderstorm.
-A Tornado Watch remains in effect until midnight CDT for the Panhandle of and northwestern Texas.alerts.weather.gov
+Effective: 2021-05-26 19:33:00 CDT Expires: 2021-05-27 19:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Swisher THE SEVERE THUNDERSTORM WARNING FOR NORTHEASTERN SWISHER AND NORTHERN BRISCOE COUNTIES IS CANCELLED The storm which prompted the warning has weakened below severe limits, and has exited the warned area.
+Therefore, the warning has been cancelled.
+A Tornado Watch remains in effect until midnight CDT for the Panhandle of Texas.alerts.weather.gov